timingsniper/SMIC-GPA-Calculator-Non-App-Store-Ver-/README.md

 # Q&As
 Q: How do you use this?

-A: Enter your class name (optional), select your Letter Grade and class level (Regular, Honor or AP) and simply hit the calculate button.
+A: Enter your category name (optional), enter your category weight (must sum up to 100%) and grade for each category and press

-Q: Does the GPA shown on the application show the GPA that I will get from school, assuming I entered everything right?

-A: There will be an error margin of +- 0.1, as I am still unsure how the school's system of rounding up decimal goes.
-   But this will still be a good representation of what you will get, assuming you entered everything right.
-Be assured because this program was made according to SMIC grading rule (from SMIC Student Handbook)
+   calculate button.

 Q: Where's my windows version?
 May the curse of Bill Gates on you.